Image contains: https://en.wikiversity.org/wiki/RLC_circuit

 Final words | Next time

-And this is actually it for today's post and I hope that you learned from it!
-Next time we will get into AC Transformers!
+And this is actually it for today's post and I hope that you enjoyed it!
+Next time we will get into the Resonance of Parallel R-L-C circuits!

 Keep on drifting!